rellison27/React-Rock-Paper-Scissors/README.md

 ### STEP:
 We need to create the 'pickWinner' function that will return the correct user depending on the user and computer pick variables that we have in our state object.
-In tht funciton we will use a series of if, else if, else conditional statements to return the winner.
+In that function we will use a series of if, else if, else conditional statements to return the winner.
 We will update our result variable in our state object and after a half second we will reset the userPick and computerPick to null so that we can play again.

 ```javascript
  export default class App extends Component {